FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Introduction

 \section{Introduction}

-Federated learning (FL) \citep{McM17} is a distributed machine learning paradigm that enables multiple devices (clients) to collaboratively train a machine learning model under the orchestration of a central server while preserving the privacy of their raw data.
-To preserve privacy, the clients share their local models instead of the raw data with the central server.
+\IEEEPARstart{F}{ederated} learning (FL) \cite{McM17} is a distributed machine learning paradigm that enables multiple devices (clients) to collaboratively train a machine learning model under the orchestration of a central server.
+To preserve data privacy, clients share their locally-trained models with the central server instead of their raw data.

-In its original form, {\FL} is susceptible to model-inversion attacks \citep{Fre15,Wan19}, which allow the central server to infer clients' data from their local model updates.
-As demonstrated in~\citep{Dimitrov22}, such attacks can be mitigated by employing secure aggregation protocols \citep{Bon17,Bel20}.
+In its original form, {\FL} is susceptible to model-inversion attacks \cite{Fre15,Wan19}, which allow the central server to infer clients' data from their local model updates.
+As demonstrated in~\cite{Dimitrov22}, such attacks can be mitigated by employing secure aggregation protocols \cite{Bon17,Bel20}.
 These protocols guarantee that the server only observes the aggregate of the client models instead of individual models.